City Chooses Redi-Rock To Create Space for Bridge Construction

 - Managing stormwater affecting the area.
 One portion of the project required bridge wing walls tied to a precast triple box culvert to create a storm water floodway.
 Engineers on the project again used Redi-Rock 9in (230mm) setback blocks to achieve the height requirements while still eliminating the need for geogrid tiebacks.
 This portion of the project also included two 90 degree corners which were challenging, but possible due to the flexibility of the Redi-Rock system.
-Gravity walls like this one are often designed using the Redi-Rock Freeware, a powerful geotechnical engineering program used for designing and analyzing gravity retaining walls.
+Gravity walls like this one are often designed using RRWall+ Software, a powerful geotechnical engineering program used for designing and analyzing Redi-Rock retaining walls.

 - Creating space for the path without encroaching on private property.
 Several portions of the project did not have the space for gravity walls using 9in (230mm) setback blocks because the path abuts private properties, so walls with the standard 5 degree batter blocks were used.
-This portion of the project used Redi-Rock 60in (1520mm) Base Blocks, 41in (1030mm) blocks, as well as 28in (710mm) blocks to optimize the wall design and still eliminate the need for geogrid.
+This portion of the project used Redi-Rock 60in (1520mm), 41in (1030mm), and 28in (710mm) solid blocks to optimize the wall design and still eliminate the need for geogrid.

 In total, the project required 10,700 square feet (994 square meters) of retaining walls, ranging in height from 5 feet (1.5 meters) to 20 feet (6.1 meters) tall.